LOOP LINE UPGRADE PROJECT

 Latest Update

-Construction on the Loop Line Upgrade Project is currently on hold while a Review of Environmental Factors is undertaken, as required by Transport for NSW.
+Construction on the Loop Line Upgrade Project between Buxton and Colo Vale is currently on hold pending a Review of Environmental Factors, as required by Transport for NSW.

 This review aims to ensure the project meets the highest of environmental standards.